Tools and Downloads

 The best way to measure weight loss success is to set a reasonable goal, then monitor your achievements.
 We provide you with the necessary tools to track your progress as you change old habits into healthy new ones.

-Learn what your BMI (Body Mass Index) should be for your height – it’s easy.
+- Learn what your BMI (Body Mass Index)

 Less than 19: you are underweight, and may not be taking in enough nutrients.
 Malnourishment can lead to depression, anemia, lowered resistance to infections, flu and stress, and chronic fatigue.
 Very low calorie diets can lead to eating disorders in some people.